 Your Trip Includes: Transportation: Alaskan driver-guide and executive coach transportation.
 Accommodations: 9 nights lodging - quality hotels. * Room Upgrades, if available are at Additional Cost* Activities: All listed activities and attraction admissions.
 Optional activities are additional cost.
-Meals: 9 Breakfasts (B), 6 Lunches (L) and 4 dinners (D) are included.
+Meals: 8 Breakfasts (B) and 5 Lunches (L) are included.
+No Dinner meals are included in rate.

-All rates are USD. $242 Taxes and fees included the in rate published.
+All rates are USD. $229.75 Taxes and fees included in rate published.

 Cancellations must be received in writing and are subject to the following fees per person: Any cancellation up to 61 days prior to tour departure: 5% of Deposit amount.